Vigneshvic200/Buspass-Qr-code/README.md

 # Buspass-Qr-code
-Creating a bus pass in online developed in Python and Django
+bus pass Qr code  developed in Python and Django